Spencers-Desk/3DPrinterPower/Relay V1.2/configuration.md

 #   If set to 0 the delayed_gcode will not execute on startup.
 #   Default is 0.
 # "POWER_OFF_PRINTER" calls the "POWER_OFF_PRINTER" macro defined above

-[idle_timeout]
-# Description: This macro is called when the printer goes into an idle state and calls the previous delayed_gcode.
-It updates the delay to the duration defined below.
-# After 10 minutes (600seconds) of being idle, the gcode below will be called.
-gcode:
-  M84
-  TURN_OFF_HEATERS
-  UPDATE_DELAYED_GCODE ID=delayed_printer_off DURATION=600
-# Comments:
-# "idle_timeout" is a module that tracks the "state" of the printer.
-The "state" can be "Idle", "Printing", or "Ready"
-# "M84" turns off the stepper motors
-# "TURN_OFF_HEATERS" turns of the heaters
-# "UPDATE_DELAYED_GCODE"
-#   UPDATE_DELAYED_GCODE [ID=<name>] [DURATION=<seconds>]:
-#   Updates the delay duration for the identified [delayed_gcode] and starts the timer for gcode execution.
-#   A value of 0 will cancel a pending delayed gcode from executing.
 ```